fonglinqiang/common_rose/README.md

 # common_rose
 This is an image classification project designed for assessing junior data scientist candidates for hire.
 The name common_rose is one of the butterfly species found in Singapore.
 The company im working for also have its name inspired by a endangered butterfly species.
+Naming in this way makes it harder for potential candidate to find this repo.

 # Setup Environment
 ``` shell